balqui/degais/paper/paper.md

 The data analysis approach proposed in [@IDA2018] consists in applying a decomposition process to the (possibly labeled) Gaifman graphs;
-in some cases the so-called modular graph decomposition suffices but, in general, one must resort to so-called clans on 2-structures [@ERHbook].
+in some cases the so-called modular graph decomposition suffices but, in general, one must resort to clans on 2-structures [@ERHbook], explained next.
 This is a concept that generalizes graphs and, specifically, symmetric 2-structures generalize undirected graphs such as Gaifman graphs.
 We call Gaifman Structures the symmetric 2-structures obtained as the labeled extensions of Gaifman graphs